Bedrock-OSS/bedrock-wiki-legacy/tutorials/custom-item-models.md

 Pack download link: [Link](/assets/packs/tutorials/custom-item-models/CustomItemModels.mcaddon)

-# Attachable Based 3D Item Models [BETA]
+# Attachable Based 3D Item Models

+{% include notice.html
+contents='Attachable Based 3D Item Models works only in **Minecraft 1.16.210.59 beta or above**'
+%}

 ## Concept & Idea

-1.16.210.5 is the first release in which attahables in player hand slots work correctly.
+1.16.210.5 is the first release in which attachables in player hand slots work correctly.
 When combined with custom block geometry, we can leverage this to create a minimal-compromises 3D item.
 Parts of this tutorial currently require that experimental features are enabled, due to the presence of custom blocks.
 Do note that these are completely optional, and you may use this method to create a custom item with an item sprite, similarly to what is described in the above tutorial.
 An advantage here, however, is that it will not be necessary to remove the alpha layer of the item texture.
 This will allow for dropped item and item frame visibility.

 ## The "Item"

 The item in this case is actually a custom block.
 We'll define this in our behavior pack.
 Note that this concept can be applied to vanilla items as well, you'll just need to define your attachable to utilize the vanilla item.
 We'll construct the block definition in the blocks folder of our behavior pack as follows:

-`./bp/blocks/<your_item>`
+{% include filepath.html path="BP/blocks/*your_item*.json"%}
 ```jsonc
 {
     "format_version": "1.16.200",